random689/tp/docs/DeveloperGuide.md

 **Aspect: How copy executes:**

-(Comment: Probably need to be more specific about this, and justify why alternative 1 is better)
 * **Alternative 1 (current choice):** CopyCommand handles the copying
     * Pros: Easy to implement.
     * Cons: Will not be able to copy across tables.